oriolgds/docai/README.md

 DocAI - Your Personal AI Doctor
 DocAI is a mobile application built with Flutter that acts as a personal AI-powered doctor.
-It features a smart chat interface (using a ChatGPT wrapper), chat history, predefined health presets (e.g., medications, natural remedies), a profile page for subscription management, and a minimalist login screen.
+It features a native chat interface powered by OpenRouter, chat history (mock for now), predefined health presets (e.g., medications, natural remedies), a profile page for subscription management, and a minimalist login screen.
 This README provides instructions to set up, install, and run the app on your local machine.
 Prerequisites
 Before you begin, ensure you have the following installed: